roffe/eznetes/README.md

 `./deploy.sh cert etcd-client`

-## Bootstrap flannel setings once

-Will set the podnetwork range for flannel in ETCD, See `inc/flannel.sh`

-`./deploy.sh bootstrap-flannel`

 ## Deploy K8S master

 Repeat for each master, additional masters can be added and removed at any point in time.

-A master node consists of: OS, Docker, Flannel, Kubelet, kube-proxy, kube-apiserver, kube-controller-manager & kube-scheduler.
+A master node consists of: OS, Docker, Kubelet, kube-router, kube-apiserver, kube-controller-manager & kube-scheduler.

 `./deploy master <ip>  <fqdn or hostname>`